tommadness/KH2Randomizer/docs/seed-generator/index.md

 **Randomize Character Costumes (Beta)** - If enabled, randomizes the different costumes that Sora/Donald/Goofy switch between in the different worlds (i.e. Space Paranoids could now be default Sora, while anywhere default Sora is used could be Christmas Town Sora).

+### Visuals (PC Panacea Only)

+_These options will only work properly when using [Panacea](../glossary/index.md#panacea) for loading mods.
+Things will likely look incorrect if using any of these options when patching the game._

+**Room Transition Images** - controls the appearance of the room transition images

+* Vanilla - Room transitions will have their normal appearance.
+* Randomize (in-game only) - Chooses a random transition for each world from existing in-game room transition images.
+* Randomize (custom only) - Chooses a random transition for each world from the `room-transition-images` folder contained within your configured Custom Visuals Folder.
+* Randomize (in-game + custom) - Chooses a random transition for each world from both existing in-game transition images and the `room-transition-images` folder contained within your configured Custom Visuals Folder.

+> Using custom room transition images requires a Custom Visuals Folder to have been configured using the Configure menu
+> -> Choose Custom Visuals Folder.
+Place any custom images into a `room-transition-images` folder within your chosen
+> custom visuals folder.
+Custom images must be in .png format.

 ### Music